shawnwegs/Starting-Class/course-descriptions/IB-MYP-CP-CompSci2.md

 All students will learn how to create multiple programs by the end of the course.
 Students will have to plan and design their own programs, both independently and in working with others.
 The concepts of computer science and programming are embedded into the creation of various programs, there is an increased focus on planning, researching, and creating products in comparison to other Computer Science programs.

-Our Computer Science course spans across 2 semesters.
+Our Computer Science II course spans across 2 semesters.
 The course is broken up into 2 massive units.

-**Fall Unit: Classical Encryption**
+**Fall Unit: Programming & Graphics**
-* What is Programming?
-* Basic Programming in Python
-* Origins of Programming
-* Basic Encryption Techniques
+* Work with graphics libraries
+* Create simple fractals
+* Build basic GUI's
-* Design and Program a Rough Encryption Method
+* Design a graphics-oriented program

-**Spring Unit: Text-based Games**
+**Spring Unit: Programming and Data Visualization**
+* Work with visualization libraries
-* History of Video Games
+* Lean the basics of data-science
-* Game Loops & Algorithm-planning
-* Object Oriented Programming
-* Design your own Text-based Game
+* Design a program that visualizes data

 For the traditional American education system, this is an elective.
 An elective does not mean you get a free A. An elective actually means you don't have to pass.
 You can excel in, barely pass, or fail this class.
 Which ever result you choose to pursue will be on your transcript, will affect your GPA, and will be included in what is sent to colleges and universities.